tiwb/freepiano_doc/en/about/index.md

 FreePiano is an opensource MIDI keyboard software.

-At beginning, this soft is made just for myself, I just want a software that can load VSTi instruments, and plays like a piano using computer keyboard.
+In the beginning, this software was made just for myself, I just wanted a program that could load VSTi instruments and play like a piano using my computer keyboard.

-After version 1.0, I received lots of suggestions, which makes this software better and better.
+After version 1.0, I have been receiving lots of suggestions, which make this software better and better.
 Thanks to all the suggestions.

-If I could find a similar open source software, maybe I will just make modifications on that software.
+If I could find similar open source software, maybe I will just make modifications on that software.
 So FreePiano is opensource.
-I holp new ideas can be implemented on this software, if it is possible.
+I hope new ideas can be implemented in this software, if it is possible.

 ## Developers